GESIS-Methods-Hub/guidelines-for-methods/README.md

 ## Further Reading
 - For more on Methods, visit [Methods guide](method-submission-guidelines.md)
-- If you are preparing a tutorial, check the [guidelines used by Methods Hub for tutorials](https://github.com/GESIS-Methods-Hub/guidelines-for-tutorials).

 [^1]: That environment will be used for rendering the tutorial and for the interactive execution.